kosli-dev/cli/docs.kosli.com/content/integrations/slack.md

 ```
 /kosli config org my-org
 ```

-When all of the above is done you can run `/kosli help` to see which commands are available.

 In case of commands referring to snapshots you can specify snapshot(s) you're interested in multiple ways:
 - environmentName~N *N'th behind the latest snapshot*